dhth/punchout/README.md

 ✨ Overview
 ---

-`punchout` takes the suck out of tracking work on JIRA.
+`punchout` takes the suck out of logging time on JIRA.

 Install
 ---